meeshkan/unmock.github.io/docs/state-management.md

 ---
 id: state-management
-title: State management
+title: State Management
-sidebar_label: State management
+sidebar_label: State Management
 ---

 Modifying the response body or status code as described in the [previous section](states.md) is often sufficient, but sometimes you need more control to test, for example, the behaviour for a service with 10 users.
 This can be achieved with the Unmock DSL.
 All DSL elements are prefixed with the dollar sign (`$`).